 Install Driver and Optional Updates in Windows 10

 Microsoft has now made it easier for you to discover the available Windows 10 feature updates, monthly non-security quality updates, and driver updates.
 You will now no longer need to use the Device Manager to search for device driver updates.
-Consequently, the Device Manager will no longer search the internet for available updates.
+Consequently, the Device Manager will soon no longer search the internet for available updates.
 You will able to use it only if you have the driver update file on your computer.

 - Open Settings (Win + I)